 2. League bowling has declined considerably

 You may see a lot of people in a bowling center because over 67 million people in the United States bowled at least once in 2016.
-Bowling the number one recreational activity in the US!
+Bowling is the number one recreational activity in the US!
 But of that number, only 1 out of every 33 people is a serious bowler.
-That was just 2 million people in 2016, of which 1.5 million bowled in sanctioned leagues and another 0.5 million bowled in non-sanctioned leagues.
+That totaled just 2 million people in 2016, of which 1.5 million bowled in sanctioned leagues and another 0.5 million bowled in non-sanctioned leagues.
 League bowling is down 80% from 8 million in the 1990's.
 In the last six years alone that decline has averaged 7% per year.